 INCOME SPLITTING AND ITEMIZED DEDUCTIONS

-The benefits of income splitting enjoyed by most married heterosexual couples via the joint return filing option is not generally available for same-sex partners on their federal returns, according to VieraCPA a Tax Accountant Miami.
-However, same-sex couples registered as domestic partners in California, Nevada and Washington (or married in California during the period such marriages were legally recognized, between June 16, 2008, and Nov.
+The benefits of income splitting enjoyed by most married heterosexual couples via the joint return filing option are not generally available for same-sex partners on their federal returns, according to Accountants in Miami.
+However, same-sex couples registered as domestic partners in California, Nevada, and Washington (or married in California during the period such marriages were legally recognized, between June 16, 2008, and Nov.
 5, 2008) must split their income on separate returns, due to the combination of community property laws and state legal recognition of property rights under domestic partnerships, including homosexual unions.
 Pursuant to informal guidance issued in 2010, the IRS now requires couples in these states to report 50% of their combined community income on each spouse or domestic partner’s individual federal return.

-Tax Accountant Miami Viera notes that same-sex spouses in a non-community-property state such as Massachusetts are neither required to split their income for federal tax purposes nor can they elect to do so.
+Accountants in Miami note that same-sex spouses in a non-community-property state such as Massachusetts are neither required to split their income for federal tax purposes nor can they elect to do so.

 Not covered here is the ability of couples to file state income tax returns jointly in states that permit it.